waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **3F:** Pushed boulder from (14, 13) into hole at (14, 15).
 Pushed boulder from (18, 2) onto switch at (4, 6).
   - **2F:** Used boulder from 3F (landed at (5, 15)) and pushed it onto switch at (2, 17) to clear the main progression barrier.

-# VIII.
-Victory Road 3F - Eastern Puzzle Solution (Boulder from 23,4 to 4,6)
-- Push boulder at (23, 4) Up
-- Push boulder at (23, 3) Up
-- Push boulder at (23, 2) Left
-- Push boulder at (22, 2) Left
-- Push boulder at (21, 2) Left
 - Push boulder at (20, 2) Left
 - Push boulder at (19, 2) Left
 - Push boulder at (18, 2) Left